arlolra/check/Readme.md

 Then setup a cron job to run a script like `scripts/cpexits.sh` every hour.
 Setting up TorDNSEL to get the exit addresses is beyond the scope of this readme.

-When the data is ready:

-    make data/langs
-    make i18n
-    make build
-    ./check

 ## Capacity planning

 > 54.7 requests/sec - 47.0 kB/second - 879 B/request